Affiliate links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy A32 5G (6GB RAM 128GB): £299

-The Samsung Galaxy A32 5G landed as a successor to the Galaxy A31 in January 2021.
-It slots in just below the Galaxy A42 5G and Galaxy A52 5G in Samsung’s line-up, and ahead of more budget fare like the Galaxy A12.
-It launched in early 2021 and is available from Samsung, Amazon, big-box retailers, and many carriers globally, including T-Mobile, US Cellular, AT&T, and Verizon in the US.
+The Samsung Galaxy A32 5G landed as a successor to the Galaxy A31 in January 2021 and continues to sit among the best Samsung phones even in 2023.
+It slots in just below the Galaxy A53 5G in Samsung’s line-up and ahead of more budget fare like the Galaxy A13 5G.
+It launched in early 2021 and is available from Samsung, Amazon, big-box retailers, and many carriers globally, including T-Mobile, UScellular, AT&T, and Verizon in the US.

 It comes in four convenient configurations, starting with 4GB of RAM and 64GB of storage (expandable via microSD in the second SIM slot).
 There’s a spec’d-out version with 8GB of RAM, but the more commonly available versions in the west stick to 4GB or 6GB RAM as standard.
 Regardless of what’s inside, you can choose between four colors to grace the outside of your Galaxy A32 5G — Awesome Black, Awesome White, Awesome Blue, and Awesome Violet.
 Unfortunately, those colorful finishes don’t bring an IP rating with them, so you’ll have to steer clear of water and dust.